timofeymukha/postChannelFlow/README.md

 # README #

-**I am currently in the process of trying to merge this utility into the main code of the .com fork of OF.
-Therefore, things are rapidly changing right now, I work directly on the master branch.
-I recommend checking out an older commit for a stable version of the utility that works with older versions of OF**

-This is an enhancment of the exisitng OpenFOAM utility called postChannel, which allows one to average the solution of a channel flow simulation over the stream- and spanwise directions.
+This is an enhancment of the exisitng OpenFOAM utility called `postChannel`, which allows one to average the solution of a channel flow simulation over the stream- and spanwise directions.
-The original utility is improved by allowing the user to specify the fields that should be averaged.
 To run the utility just write postChannelFlow in the command-line.
 The utility expectes a file called postChannelDict in the constant directory.
 A sample dictionary can be found in the repository.

+Some differences with the `postChannel`
+- Averages all the fields you have in the time directory.
+- Averages data on the wall patches.
+- Does *not* average across the channel centerline, so you get the full profile across the channel.

+Works with OpenFOAM v2212, with the ambition to always support the latest version from OpenCFD.

 **This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM®  and